 - Eggs: An extra egg yolk is added to the dough is the secret to chewy sugar cookies.

-Step 1: In a large bowl, whisk together the flour, salt and baking soda.
+Step 1: In a large bowl, whisk together the flour, salt and baking powder.
 Set aside.

 Step 2: In the bowl of a stand mixer fitted with the paddle attachment, whip the butter for about a minute on medium speed until soft and creamy.
 Add your granulated sugar and beat on high speed for 2-3 minutes.